List of international goals scored by Sunil Chhetri

-Sunil Chhetri is an Indian professional footballer who represents the India national football team as a forward.
+Sunil Chhetri is an Indian former professional footballer who represented the India national football team as a forward.
 He is the country's all-time top goalscorer and most-capped player.
-As of 14 October 2025, he has scored 95 goals in 157 (Note: RSSSF mistakenly count the match at 2007 AFC Asian Cup qualification between Yemen and India but in-fact he only played in one match in the year 2006.
+He has scored 95 goals in 157 (Note: RSSSF mistakenly count the match at 2007 AFC Asian Cup qualification between Yemen and India but in-fact he only played in one match in the year 2006.
 It was in a 0–3 defeat to Japan in the same competition.) official international appearances since his debut on 12 June 2005 against Pakistan.
 (Note: On 16 May 2024, Chhetri posted a video on his social media handle of X, that the match against Kuwait for the 2026 FIFA World Cup qualification on 6 June 2024 would be his last international match of his career.
 However on 6 March 2025, AIFF officially mentioned Chhetri in the 26 member squad for March 2025 FIFA Window.
 It was revealed that the newly appointed head coach, Manolo Márquez requested Chhetri about making a comeback to strengthen the National Team for the third round of the 2027 AFC Asian Cup qualification, which he had agreed upon.)
 (Note: Chhetri also previously appeared thrice for the India U-20 side and scored 2 goals at the 2004 South Asian Games.
 He also scored 2 goals in 4 matches at the 2022 Asian Games.
 These matches are not considered as FIFA 'A' international goals but are considered official goals by AIFF.
 He also scored a goal in an unofficial friendly match against Qatar.
 FIFA allows a maximum of six substitutions by each team for friendly matches, but in the match against Qatar, more than six substitutions were made by India, thus the match is not considered an official match.)

-On 9 December 2011, Chhetri netted twice in a match (also known as a brace) in India's 3–1 semi-final win over Maldives in the 2011 SAFF Championship to take his tally to 31, thus becoming his country's all-time leading goalscorer surpassing the 29 set by I. M. Vijayan.
-With his 95 international goals, he is currently the third-highest active international goalscorer behind Cristiano Ronaldo of Portugal and Lionel Messi of Argentina.
-He is also the highest active goalscorer from Asia.
+On 9 December 2011, Chhetri netted twice in a match (also known as a brace) in India's 3–1 semi-final win over Maldives in the 2011 SAFF Championship to take his tally to 31, thus becoming his country's all-time leading goalscorer surpassing the 29 set by I. M. Vijayan..
+With his 95 international goals, he is the fourth-highest international goalscorer behind Cristiano Ronaldo of Portugal, Lionel Messi of Argentina and Ali Daei of Iran.
+He is also the second highest goalscorer from Asia.
 On 21 June 2023, Chhetri scored a hat-trick for India in a 4–0 win over Pakistan to take his tally to 90 international goals, thus becoming the second-highest international goalscorer from Asia of all time.
-His tally of 95 puts him as the fourth-highest goalscorer in the history of international football.